Open file, or obtain information about open files

 permission— File access type

-File access type, specified as a string.
+File access type, specified as a character vector or a string scalar.
 You can open a file in binary mode or in text mode.
 On UNIX systems, both translation modes have the same effect.
-To open a file in binary mode, specify one of the following strings.
+To open a file in binary mode, specify one of the following.

 Open file for reading.